MihranD/Ollama-GenAI/README.md

 Open Source model running locally via Ollama

 ***
-The project demonstrates two approaches to interact with the Ollama API for content extraction and summarization.
-First, the requests API is used to call the Ollama URL and process data.
-Then, the same task is accomplished using the Ollama framework, showing that both methods yield the same results, but with different implementation strategies.
+The project demonstrates two approaches to interact with the **Ollama** API for content extraction and summarization.
+First, the **requests API** is used to call the Ollama URL and process data.
+Then, the same task is accomplished using the **Ollama framework**, showing that both methods yield the same results, but with different implementation strategies.
 This highlights the versatility of Ollama in achieving content extraction and summarization through different approaches.

 ![Coach](https://github.com/MihranD/Ollama-GenAI/blob/main/images/coach.png)